github/docs/content/authentication/keeping-your-account-and-data-secure/about-authentication-to-github.md

 If you want to use the API on behalf of an organization or another user, {% data variables.product.company_short %} recommends that you use a {% data variables.product.prodname_github_app %}.
 For more information, see "[AUTOTITLE](/apps/creating-github-apps/authenticating-with-a-github-app/about-authentication-with-a-github-app)."

 You can also create an OAuth token with an {% data variables.product.prodname_oauth_app %} to access the REST API.
-However, {% data variables.product.company_short %} recommends that you use a {% data variables.product.prodname_github_app %} instead. {% data variables.product.prodname_github_app %}s allow more control over the access and permission that the app has.
+However, {% data variables.product.company_short %} recommends that you use a {% data variables.product.prodname_github_app %} instead. {% data variables.product.prodname_github_apps %} allow more control over the access and permission that the app has.

 ### Authenticating to the API in a {% data variables.product.prodname_actions %} workflow